Welcome to the Great Detectives of Old Time Radio

 Bob Bailey & Virginia Gregg

-Welcome to the Great Detectives of Old Time Radio!
-A podcast featuring the best vintage detective radio programs.
+The Great Detectives of Old Time Radio is a podcast featuring the best vintage detective radio programs.
 Each week from Monday through Saturday, we feature six of Old Time Radio's great detective series from the beginning of the show to its very last episode.
 And as a bonus, twice a month we also post a public domain movie or TV mystery or detective show video.

 Along the way, I'll provide you my commentary and offer you opportunities to interact.